mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 29 July 2022 - add exercises + solutions for 08, see live walkthrough on YouTube: https://youtu.be/tjpW_BY8y3g
+* 28 July 2022 - add slides for 08
 * 27 July 2022 - cleanup much of 08, start on slides for 08, exercises and extra-curriculum next
 * 26 July 2022 - add annotations and images for 08
 * 25 July 2022 - add annotations for 08